 - A. Determining the Rent to Owner

 - 1. Initial and Redetermined Rents

 - (a) The amount of the initial rent to owner is established at the beginning of the HAP contract term.
 For rehabilitated or newly constructed housing, the Agreement states the estimated amount of the initial rent to owner, but the actual amount of the initial rent to owner is established at the beginning of the HAP contract term.

 - (b) The rent to owner is redetermined at the owner's request for a rent increase in accordance with this Section 27.B (A) and Section 27.6 (B).
 The rent to owner is also redetermined at such time when there is a five percent or greater decrease in the published FMR.

-- 2. Amount of Rent to Owner
+- Amount of Rent to Owner

-Except for certain tax credit units as provided in Section 27.6 (C), the rent to owner must not exceed the lowest of:
+Introduced: Adopted Eff: Res.
+No.: 03-21-2023 07-01-2023 2023-03 Except for certain tax credit units as provided in Section 27.6 (C), the rent to owner must not exceed the lowest of:

 - (a) An amount determined by the Port Huron Housing Commission, not to exceed 110 percent of the applicable fair market rent (or any exception payment standard approved by HUD) for the unit bedroom size minus any utility allowance; - (b) The reasonable rent; or - (c) The rent requested by the owner. - 3.
-Rent to Owner for Certain Tax Credit Units

-- (a) This section applies if: - A contract unit receives a low-income housing tax credit under the Internal Revenue Code of 1986 (see 26 U.S.C.
-42); - (ii) The contract unit is not located in a qualified census tract;
+Rent to Owner for Certain Tax Credit Units - (a) This section applies if: - (i) A contract unit receives a low-income housing tax credit under the Internal Revenue Code of 1986 (see 26 U.S.C.
+42); - (ii) The contract unit is not located in a qualified census tract: